Hivini/ConcurrentFinalProject/README.md

 # ConcurrentFinalProject

-This is an implementation of a producer-consumer multithreading application.
-We used spring boot, angular, ng-zorro and Sock.js
+This is an implementation of a producer-consumer multithreading application with the objective of generating random scheme operations and solving them.
+We used spring boot, angular, ng-zorro, kawa and Sock.js

 ## How to run backend
 ```bash